-HEART stands for Hertfordshire Enabling and Adapting for Resilience Together
+HEART stands for Humans Enabling and Adapting with Resilience Together

 We are a group of Hertfordshire residents who believe that we are facing existential threats brought about by climate change and other associated predicaments.
 We accept that societal collapse is possible, likely or inevitable in our lifetimes – and is indeed already happening in many parts of our world.